-Any child who is sent home with contagious symptoms cannot return to the classroom the next school day and can only return the following school day (the day after the "next" day) if he/she has been symptom-free of the contagious illness over the preceding 24 hours.
-For example, if a child is sent home on Monday with an elevated temperature as defined above, he/she may return to school no earlier than Wednesday morning- and then, only if that child did not have an elevated temperature over the preceding 24 hours without the use of fever reducing medication.
+For example, if a child is sent home on Monday with an elevated temperature as defined above, he/she may return to school no earlier than Thursday morning- and then, only if that child did not have an elevated temperature over the preceding two days without the use of fever reducing medication using the two day exclusion criteria.

 All children are required to go outside at their designated playground time.
 If your child is too sick to go outside for playground time, then he/she should remain at home.
+We cannot honor requests to keep your child inside during outdoor play.

-7) REPORTING AND DOCUMENTATION REQUIREMENTS FOR INFECTIOUS DISEASES AND TREATMENT PLANS
+REPORTING AND DOCUMENTATION REQUIREMENTS FOR INFECTIOUS DISEASES AND TREATMENT PLANS